seflless/arbitrary/README.md

 # Todo

+  - [ ] Add noise, shuffle, serialize, deserialize, functions.
+Also look for my other notes.
   - [ ] Explain the benefits better.
 Is performance reason enough?
 Probably, espcially in Javascript.
   - [x] Reserve ```tinymt``` npm module name
   - [ ] Try porting to javascript using emscripten